exonum/exonum-doc/src/index.md

 of the framework, such as [binary serialization](architecture/serialization.md), [storage](architecture/storage.md) and [networking](advanced/network.md).

+> May need updates due to serialization changes.

 ## Contributing

 See the [contributing guide](contributing.md) to get information on how